 Official Regulations and Recommendations

 In some countries, health authorities provide recommendations for food storage during power outages.
 It is possible to find practical guides specifying which type of food can be returned to cold or freezing after an outage and which type must be discarded.
-For example, ice cream or frozen desserts should not be refrozen if they have started to melt.
-Partially thawed meats, poultry, and seafood can sometimes be refrozen after cooking or rapid cooling, but this practice is controversial and also depends on the duration of the outage.
+For example, ice cream or frozen desserts should not be refrozen once they have started to melt.
+On the other hand, meats, poultry, and seafood that still contain ice crystals or have stayed at 40 degrees Fahrenheit (4 degrees Celsius) or below can be safely refrozen, although their quality may decline slightly.
+To dig into this tricky point, see whether you can refreeze thawed food.

 In general, it is recommended to keep food below 4 degrees Celsius in a refrigerator and below -18 degrees Celsius in a freezer.
-If the temperature exceeds these thresholds for several hours, it is often preferable to discard sensitive foods.
+The rule from health authorities is clear: any perishable food (meat, poultry, fish, milk, eggs, cooked dishes) that has stayed above 4 degrees Celsius for 2 hours or more should be discarded.
 Some recommendations also suggest using a thermometer permanently placed in the refrigerator and freezer to quickly check the temperature when power is restored.
+To know exactly which foods are safe to eat after a power outage, rely on temperature rather than appearance.

 Conclusion

 Determining how long a fridge can stay without electricity involves considering several factors, including the appliance's insulation, the amount of stored food, ambient temperature, and the duration of the outage.
-On average, a modern and well-insulated refrigerator can maintain a safe temperature for 4 to 6 hours if you avoid unnecessary openings.
-Beyond this duration, the risk of bacterial proliferation becomes high, endangering the quality of perishable goods.
-The freezer, on the other hand, can sometimes maintain an adequate temperature for 24 to 48 hours, especially if it is well-stocked and never opened.
+In practice, plan on about 4 hours for the refrigerator if you avoid opening it, in line with official recommendations.
+Beyond that, the risk of bacterial proliferation becomes high, endangering the quality of perishable goods.
+The freezer, on the other hand, can maintain an adequate temperature for roughly 48 hours if it is full (24 hours if half full) and never opened.
+If your appliance still does not restart afterwards, see what to do when the fridge does not restart after an outage.

 It is still advisable to adopt preventive measures: limit door openings, store enough cooling blocks, regularly check the internal temperature with a thermometer, and ensure that seals are in good condition.
 As soon as electricity is restored, check the condition of the food and do not hesitate to discard those that seem doubtful.
 Health takes precedence over the temptation to keep an uncertain product.
 When in doubt, it is better to sacrifice some goods than to risk food poisoning.
 Finally, if you live in an area subject to regular power outages, it is wise to consider solutions to maintain the cold chain, such as an inverter, a home generator, or adapted food storage strategies.
 By following these best practices, you can avoid many inconveniences and keep your products fresh safely.